dlevs/dlevs.com-legacy/docs/media.md

 # Media

-Build scripts process media files in `/publicSrc/process` and `/publicSrc/processUncommitted`.
+Build scripts process media files in `/publicSrc/process`.
 For every file processed, an object with metadata about that file is appended to `/data/generated/media.json`.
 The objects contain information like: